yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/reference.md

 ### Get Serial Number

-Get the serial number of the MCU, the MCU will return it from serial read.
+Get the serial number of the MCU.
+The MCU will return it via serial read.

 `McuGetSerialNumberCommand` is defined as follows: